 Conclusion

-Practitioners are becoming increasingly aware of the need to apply an ecosystem based fisheries management (EBFM; Pikitch et al., 2004).
-A robust understanding of the interactions of multiple species with each other and their environment is a critical prerequisite for advancing a EBFM.
+Practitioners are becoming increasingly aware of the need to apply ecosystem based fisheries management (EBFM; Pikitch et al., 2004).
+A robust understanding of the interactions of multiple species with each other and their environment is a critical prerequisite for advancing EBFM.
 There are multiple analytically pathways to support such management, however, data requirements are often prohibitive (Latour et al., 2003).
 Our study documents a production model that can estimate the population dynamics of multiple stocks using commonly available landings and survey index data.
 This approach enables the estimation of multispecies trends and provides an avenue for producing species-specific projections conditioned on recent community dynamics.
 As such, it may serve as a relatively tractable method for informing management decisions for multiple species occupying the same region.
 While our model has limitations, it represents a step forward in understanding the complex interactions among species in marine ecosystems and provides a framework for supporting sustainable management decisions.

 Acknowledgements